rbms-bsc/DCRMR/_pages/Phys-desc/Illustrative-content.md

 <a name="5.202.93.2">5.202.93.2</a> If the resource contains a mixture of text and illustration, with illustration predominating,  and the decision is made to describe the resource as text, use the term "chiefly illustrations".

-*Optionally,* when the illustrations are chiefly of a particular type (see [5.202.8.3](/DCRMR/phys-desc/Illustrative-content/#5.202.8.3)), precede the term specifying the particular type with "chiefly".
+*Optionally*, when the illustrations are chiefly of a particular type (see [5.202.8.3](/DCRMR/phys-desc/Illustrative-content/#5.202.8.3)), precede the term specifying the particular type with "chiefly".

 >Example:
 > <CITE>chiefly illustrations</CITE>